2019-2020 Vanderbilt Postdoctoral Fellowship in Autism and Developmental Disabilities

 Location: Vanderbilt Kennedy Center’s Treatment and Research Institute for Autism Spectrum Disorders (TRIAD) and Vanderbilt University Medical Center (VUMC), Nashville, Tennessee

 Description: The Vanderbilt Kennedy Center (VKC) for Research on Human Development and the Department of Pediatrics in the VUMC Division of Developmental Medicine is accepting applications for a clinical psychology postdoctoral fellowship in the area of autism and related developmental disabilities.
 The mission of the VKC is to facilitate discoveries and best practices that make positive differences in the lives of persons with developmental disabilities and their families.
 The Vanderbilt Kennedy Center provides an exceptional research and training environment, reflecting synergy across our NICHD-supported Intellectual and Developmental Disabilities Research Center (IDDRC), MCHB-supported Leadership Education in Neurodevelopmental Disabilities (LEND) grant, University Center for Excellence in Developmental Disabilities (UCEDD), and programs within TRIAD.

 As an integral part of the training year, the VKC/TRIAD fellow will serve as a long-term trainee under our Leadership Education in Neurodevelopmental Disabilities (LEND) program.
 This includes participation in at least 300 hours of activities that include online seminars, leadership classes, and other requirements during the academic year.

-This postdoctoral clinical fellowship is a one-year paid position with fringe benefits, commencing September 2018.
-Salary (currently $47,500) is generally commensurate with NRSA postdoctoral beginning stipend levels.
-Previous clinical training and experience in working with children with autism spectrum disorders are required, as is completion of an APA-accredited PhD/PsyD clinical, school or counseling psychology doctoral program and internship.
-Completion of dissertation defense and other graduation requirements prior to September start date is necessary.
-A provisional psychology license in TN will be required, which includes passing a background check.
-See https://www.tn.gov/health/article/psych-licensure to insure you meet requirements for provisional licensure.
+This postdoctoral clinical fellowship is a one-year paid position with fringe benefits, commencing late August or early September of 2019.
+Salary is commensurate with NRSA postdoctoral beginning stipend levels.
+Previous clinical training and experience in working with children with autism spectrum disorders are required, as is completion of an APA-accredited PhD/PsyD clinical or school psychology doctoral program and internship.
+Dissertation defense and other graduation requirements must be completed prior to start date.
+A provisional psychology license in TN will be required, which includes passing a background check and meeting specific training requirements.
 Supervision and other supports toward licensure will be provided.